North Sea flood of 1953: Warnings

 Rijkswaterstaat had warned about the risk of a flood.
-At the time of the flood, none of the local radio stations broadcast at night, and many of the smaller weather stations operated only during the day.
-The following broadcast from the Royal Netherlands Meteorological Institute (KNMI) was made at 6.15pm (18:15) on January 31 1953 on Hilversum Radio:
+At the time of the flood, none of the local radio stations broadcast at night, and many of the smaller weather stations also only operated during the day.
+The following broadcast from the Royal Netherlands Meteorological Institute (KNMI) was made at 6.15pm (18:15) on 31 January 1953 on Hilversum Radio:

 Another warning was broadcast shortly before midnight on 31 January 1953, followed by the Wilhelmus, after which broadcasts ceased for the evening, as was standard in the Netherlands at the time.
 As a result, the warnings of the KNMI did not penetrate the flood-threatened area in time.
 People were unable to prepare for the impending flood.
 The disaster struck on a Saturday night, and hence many government and emergency offices in the affected area were not staffed.

 As telephone and telegraph networks were disrupted by flood damage, amateur radio operators went into the affected areas with their equipment to form a voluntary emergency radio network.
 These radio amateurs provided radio communications for 10 days and nights, and were the only people able to maintain contact from affected areas with the outside world.

 Resulting damage

 The Zeeland dykes were breached in 67 locations.
 Large parts of South Holland, Zeeland and North Brabant were inundated.
 In North Holland only one polder was flooded.
 The most extensive flooding occurred on the islands of Schouwen-Duiveland, Tholen, Sint Philipsland, Goeree-Overflakkee, the Hoeksche Waard, Voorne-Putten and Alblasserwaard.
 Parts of the islands of Zuid-Beveland, Noord-Beveland, IJsselmonde, Pernis, Rozenburg, Walcheren and Land van Altena were flooded, as well as parts of the areas around Willemstad, Nieuw-Vossemeer and parts of Zeelandic Flanders.

 The highest death tolls were recorded on the islands of Schouwen-Duiveland and Goeree-Overflakkee.
-305 People drowned in the village of Oude-Tonge.
+305 people drowned in the village of Oude-Tonge.
 20-year-old Jos de Boet from Oude-Tonge lost 42 family members in the disaster.
-200,000 Animals died, 3,500 houses and farms were lost in the flood, and another 43,000 were severely damaged.
+200,000 animals died, 3,500 houses and farms were lost in the flood, and another 43,000 were severely damaged.

 Afterwards, the government formed the Delta Commission to study the causes and effects of the floods.
 They estimated that flooding killed 1,835 people and forced the emergency evacuation of 70,000 more.
 Floods covered 9% of Dutch farmland, and sea water flooded 1,365 km² of land.
 An estimated 30,000 animals drowned, and 47,300 buildings were damaged, of which 10,000 had to be demolished (or were swept away).
 The total damage is estimated at 1 billion Dutch guilders.